Rigorous derivation of a ternary Boltzmann equation for a classical system of particles: Introduction

-Heuristically speaking, an $(i;j,k)$ interaction expresses interaction of the particle $i$ with the pair of uncorrelated particles $(j,k)$ with respect to the $\epsilon$-dependent ternary distance defined in \eqref{into:ternary distance}.
+Heuristically speaking, an $(i;j,k)$ interaction expresses the interaction of the central particle $i$ with the pair of the uncorrelated adjacent particles $(j,k)$ with respect to the interaction zone $\epsilon$.
 By uncorrelated, we mean that particles $j,k$ are not directly affected by each other.
 For example, Figure \ref{non collisional triple} shows particles that are not in ternary interaction,

 while Figure \ref{collisional triple} offers two examples of particles which are in ternary interaction.